 I love reading too.
 Here is a list of some of my favorite books in creativity.
 Out of them, I highly recommend Creativity, Inc by Ed Cutmall on his journey of building Pixar, if one wants inspiration and perspective on how to build a creative culture.

 As an entrepreneur, I really enjoyed The Hard Thing about Hard Things that put lots of life into perspective as an entrepreneur; Charles Duhigg’s The Power of Habit to understand human habit forming; Adam Grant’s Original on how original thinkers thought differently and went beyond the norm; and Jonah Berger’s Contagious on understanding how to build products that will catch and work for people.

 What are the top 3 pieces of advice that you would give someone starting a business in DC?
-What do they need to know from the beginning?1: Why do you want to start a business?
-Understanding your intentions will help you determine what goals you want to set, how far you're willing to go and why.
+What do they need to know from the beginning?

 2: How far can I go - financially?
 And if I want to sustain longer, what would I need to be prepared?
 These are real questions to think ahead of time and be prepared.
 Knowing my financial lines helped me make better decisions.
 Know when to step up and step down.